awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

    These limitations still apply even if you turn off Backtrack for the Aurora MySQL 5\.6 cluster\.
 + Backtracking is not supported for the China \(Ningxia\) region\.
++  You can't use Backtrack with Aurora multi\-master clusters\.

 ## Configuring Backtracking<a name="AuroraMySQL.Managing.Backtrack.Configuring"></a>